ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 contributing to a more secure and user-centric online environment.
 Embracing these advancements not only aligns with the evolving landscape of digital security but also empowers users with a more efficient and trustworthy means of safeguarding their online identities.
 It's a win-win that positions FIDO and passkeys as a compelling choice for the future of secure and user-friendly authentication.
+Curious which companies are already switched to a password less authentication?
+Check out [this website](https://www.passkeys.io/who-supports-passkeys){:target="_blank" rel="noopener noreferrer"}